 The tissue below the epithelium is called the stroma and is made up of connective tissue and blood vessels.

 Endocervical adenocarcinoma in situ (AIS) is a type of non-invasive cervical cancer.
 The disease starts in the cervix from the glands in the endocervical canal.

-AIS is called non-invasive because cancer cells are seen only in the epithelium.
+AIS is called non-invasive because the cancer cells are seen only in the epithelium.
 No cancer cells are found in the stroma below the epithelium.
-AIS is considered a pre-cancerous disease because over time it can turn into an invasive cancer called endocervical adenocarcinoma.
+If not treated, AIS can turn into an invasive cancer called endocervical adenocarcinoma.

 Endocervical adenocarcinoma develops when the cancer cells move from the epithelium into the stroma.
 The movement of cancer cells into the stroma is called invasion.

 Why is this important?
 The cancer cells in AIS are unable to spread to tissues outside of the cervix or to other parts of the body such as lymph nodes.

 Most cases of AIS and endocervical adenocarcinoma in the cervix are a result of the normal endocervical cells in the cervix becoming infected with a high risk type of virus called human papillomavirus (HPV).